Mincheol2/VAAE/TWR-γAE/default_readme.md

 ### Experiments : γ-divergence.

-- For repoducing our experiments, you may fine-tune these arguments.
+- For reproducing our experiments, you may fine-tune these arguments.

 |argument|description|default value|
 |------|---|---|